mlflow/mlflow-website/website/blog/2024-08-06-langgraph-model-from-code/index.md

 - **Persistence**: Automatically save state after each step in the graph.
 Pause and resume the graph execution at any point to support error recovery, human-in-the-loop workflows, time travel and more.
 - **Human-in-the-Loop**: Interrupt graph execution to approve or edit next action planned by the agent.
 - **Streaming Support**: Stream outputs as they are produced by each node (including token streaming).
-- **Integration with LangChain**: LangGraph integrates seamlessly with LangChain and LangSmith (but does not require them).
+- **Integration with LangChain**: LangGraph integrates seamlessly with LangChain.

 LangGraph allows you to define flows that involve cycles, essential for most agentic architectures, differentiating it from DAG-based solutions.
 As a very low-level framework, it provides fine-grained control over both the flow and state of your application, crucial for creating reliable agents.
 Additionally, LangGraph includes built-in persistence, enabling advanced human-in-the-loop and memory features.